Boss SP-303

 The Boss Dr. Sample SP-303 is a discontinued digital sampler from Boss, successor of the Boss SP-202 Dr. Sample.
-The SP-303 was revamped and redesigned in 2005, and released as the SP-404, by Roland Corporation.
+The SP-303 was released in the year of 2001 and was revamped and redesigned in 2005, and released as the SP-404, by Roland Corporation.

 Features

 While the Dr. Sample SP-303 may lack some of the features seen on other hip hop production samplers such as the Ensoniq ASR-10, the Akai MPC, and later SP installments, it however has many other unique features that make up for that.
 Like the SP-202, the SP-303 utilizes 8 pads, 4 soundbanks, and an external mic.

 The sampler provides up to three minutes and twelve seconds of sampling.
 The sample time can be expanded by the use of SmartMedia cards (8MB-64MB supported).
 The SP-303 features twenty-six internal effects that can be applied to samples and external sources as well.
 Some of these effects are Filter + Drive, Pitch, Delay, Vinyl Sim, Isolator, Reverb, and Tape Echo.
 Another notable feature is the built-in pattern sequencer, where loops and patterns can be programmed.